magnet-clip/wm-test/README.md

 Python Aiohttp server, which serves static `index.min.js`, which is built from client folder.
 This is borrowed from my previous project, so some unnecessary complications are present, like logging and templates folder.

-Exposes an `api/items` endpoint, which actually filters a list of cities by substring, passed over in a `q` parameter.
+The server exposes an `api/items` endpoint, which actually filters a list of cities by substring, passed over in a `q` parameter.
 No error handling and no edge case checks is present.

 ## Video